On the Impact of Multiple Source Code Representations on Software Engineering Tasks -- An Empirical Study: Introduction

 Thus, in this paper, we try to answer the question: \textit{``How does utilizing multiple source code representations affect the performance of diverse software engineering tasks?"} We do this by extending an existing AST-based approach to semantic graphs like CFG and PDG, then analyzing the impact of these representations on the model's performance.
 The technique we use in this work involves representing a code snippet as a set of paths extracted from its AST.
 We selected this path-based technique since there is no need manually design program features for a specific task or language.
 Moreover, extending this approach to CFG and PDG would allow us to measure the performance boost provided by these semantic graphs. \textit{Code2vec} \cite{alon2019code2vec} is a popular work that uses a similar technique wherein these AST paths are used to train an attention-based neural network.
 This neural network encodes the code's structural information from individual AST paths by generating method-level code embeddings, which can then be used for various downstream tasks.
 However, like most existing approaches, their works do not emphasize semantic graphs such as CFG and PDG.

 Our work introduces a way to extract paths from semantic graphs CFG and PDG.
 We utilize paths from both syntactic and semantic representations to work on software engineering tasks.
 We extend the \textit{code2vec's} attention mechanism to work with paths extracted from multiple code representations, mainly AST, CFG, and PDG.
 Utilizing the attention mechanism to handle CFG and PDG paths may allow the model to capture the code semantics better, which may not be possible with AST paths alone.
-This \textit{Aggregate Attention model} gives optimal weights to the individual paths extracted from CFG and PDG along with AST to compute a weighted average.
-The weighted average of AST, CFG, and PDG paths is combined to generate a code embedding.
+This \textit{Aggregate Attention model} gives optimal weights to individual paths extracted from AST to compute a weighted average.
+It also parallelly calculates the weighted averages of CFG and PDG paths.
+These three individual weighted averages are concatenated to generate a code embedding.
 The attention mechanism allows the model to learn how much importance/weight it should give to each path.
 This mechanism enables the neural network to capture subtle similarities and differences between code snippets, which would be impossible if all paths were given equal weights without using attention.

 The reason we take an existing AST-only approach and make it workable with multiple representations is to understand the impact that utilizing multiple representations has on the model's performance.
 Our goal is \textit{not} to introduce a better learning model but to investigate the possibility of improving the model's performance by experimenting with multiple representations.
 We chose \textit{code2vec} because it is neither task nor language-dependent and is easily extensible to various tasks like program classification and clone detection.
 Moreover, it is still widely used, and many recent works are built upon it \cite{alon2018code2seq, compton2020embedding, shi2020pathpair2vec, shi2021toward}.